MCunha17/generator-readme/README.md

 * [Questions](#questions)

 ## Installation
-Ensure that you have Node.js installed on your computer.
-Next, clone the repository and open a terminal/command prompt and navigate to the project directory.
-Finally, run 'npm install'.
+Run 'npm install'.

 ## Usage
-Navigate to the project directory and run the command 'node.index.js'.
-Answer the prompts.
-Once complete, a README.md file will generate.
+Run 'node.index.js'.

 ## Contributing
-If you would like to contribute, please fork the repository and submit a pull request.
+Fork the repo and submit a pull request.

 ## Tests
-Currently there are no tests implemented.
-If you would like to contribute, please follow the contribution guidelines.
+Currently, there are no tests but contributions are welcome.

 ## License